 • circulation and

-• the brown fat tissue are activated at low temperatures.
+• the brown fat tissue is activated at low temperatures.

 Aside though the multiple biochemical adaptations in the rest of the body: